 The perfect easy, weeknight meal, this chicken dijon features bone-in chicken with a fabulous mustard sauce.
-Both delicious and quick!
-Special enough for company, too.
+Both delicious and quick, this chicken dinner is special enough for company, too.

 I’m sure I’m like most of you, with a handful of recipes in “regular rotation”.
-This is one that comes around often and it’s always satisfying.
+This chicken dijon one that comes around here often and it’s always satisfying.
 With both Dijon and grainy mustard, this is a one-skillet dish that’s a perfect, easy weeknight meal or special enough for entertaining.

 Bacon – While I think everything is better with bacon, if you don’t have or want to use it, simply skip it and replace the bacon fat with a bit of olive oil to start instead.